slateci/slateci.github.io/_docs/cluster/manual/containerd.md

 ---

 The SLATE platform uses `containerd` as the container run-time.
-In this section we will install and configure `containerd`.
+Complete the following steps to install and configure `containerd` on your system.

 ## Load Kernel Modules

-Load the following kernel module dependencies:
+Specify and load the following kernel module dependencies:

 ```shell
 cat <<EOF | tee /etc/modules-load.d/containerd.conf